Disclaimer: See prologue chapter.

 Sherlock's frown immediately turned into a neutral look as he tried to suppress his grin until he had some coverage as he mentally applauded John in his head and gave him a mental compliment, "Nicely done, John, nicely done."
 That was the way to get through to his brother and underhanded.
 He brought his cup of tea up to hide his grin, and of course, to soothe his "cough."

 Lestrade wasn't bothering to hide his grin.
 He was just pleased he wasn't the one being annoyed by Sherlock this time and it had the bonus of ticking off Mycroft which was always a plus in his book especially since Mycroft always thought he was at his beck and call and "abducting" him whenever he pleased.

 Mycroft stared at John as if he had never seen him before, before deciding John probably spent too much time in the company of his younger brother and had obviously learned some tricks.
 He inclined his head and said, "Touché, Doctor Watson, touché."
 He turned towards his brother and said, "You imbecile!
 You did that on purpose!"

-Sherlock lowered his cup of tea, again, turned his stare on his brother and said, "Can one not have an excess of phlegm in their throat any more, be able to cough to clear it and then have a drink of tea to soothe their sore throat from the coughing?"
+Sherlock lowered his cup of tea, again, turned his stare at his brother and said, "Can one not have an excess of phlegm in their throat anymore, be able to cough to clear it and then have a drink of tea to soothe their sore throat from the coughing?"